 Depending on your loved ones and their needs, you may want to change the functionality of each room.
 For example, a certified aging in place specialist may recommend moving bedrooms or bathrooms to the first floor of the house.
 That way, people with limited mobility can easily access them.

-If you live in New Jersey or the Bucks County, Pennsylvania area, give us a call.
 We are Certified Aging in Place Specialists who will talk you through your options and the process.

 Not all home modifications for accessibility require a huge remodel.
 Some of the most common ones include:

 - Changing the flooring to avoid slip and fall accidents